Real, Unbiased doTERRA Review from an Ex-MLMer

 |doTERRA offers a “Fast Start Bonus” and you can earn free products through their Loyalty Rewards Program.||In my opinion, the retail pricing on their products is a little on the steep side for what you actually get.|

-So can money be made with doTERRA in 2019?
+But realistically, can money be made with doTERRA in 2020?

 Like most other MLM opportunities, it’s probably gonna take quite a bit of upfront investment before you begin to move the needle in terms of profitability.